-1. Faculty Actions - New Appointments - Temporary, Reappointments - Temporary, Resignations, Retirements - Emeritus - Attachment A
+Faculty Actions - New Appointments - Temporary, New Appointments - Tenure Track, Reappointments - Temporary, Retirements - Emeritus, Resignations - Attachment A

-It was moved by Mrs. Hymerling, seconded by Ms. Svizeny that the motion be approved.
-The motion passed unanimously.
+It was moved by Mrs. Hymerling, seconded by Ms. Svizeny, that the resolution be approved.
+The motion carried unanimously.

-2. Staff Actions - New Appointments, New Appointments - Temporary, Change of Status, Resignations, Retirement - Emeritus - Attachment B
+Staff Actions - New Appointments, New Appointments - Temporary, Change of Status, Change of Status - Temporary, Resignations - Attachment B